Talk us through your career path so far and how the idea behind Phlo started?

 Our people and the culture at Phlo are another central focus of mine.
 I strongly believe in investing in excellent, talented individuals and creating a work environment defined by the right values.
 We would not be where we are today without the talented and dedicated team that I am lucky enough to have.

 Technology is another key growth driver at Phlo.
-It’s yet another area that I believe we excel at, and my goal for 2021 and beyond is to expand our innovative same-day, real-time delivery (currently exclusive to London) across England.
+It’s yet another area that I believe we excel at, and my goal for 2021 and beyond is to expand our innovative same-day, real-time delivery (currently available in London and Birmingham) across England.

 How does Phlo stand out from your competitors?